simonec73/QRiskTree/README.md

 QRiskTree Editor requires a computer with Windows 10 x64 or Windows 11 and runs with minimal hardware.
 As of today, the QRiskTree library is single thread: this means that you might get better execution times with CPUs having better single-core performance.

 A computer based on AMD Ryzen 9 8945HS is able to optimize a model with 10 risks defined at the Loss Event Frequency and Loss Magnitude level, and the same 10 mitigations assigned to every threat in over 30 minutes.
 During the execution, the process has consistently used around 250 MBytes of RAM and has fully used a little more than one core (around 7-8% of the CPU).
 As it is, the behavior is ideal for being incorporated in server applications serving multiple requests at the same time.
 Moreover, you can start an optimization job while you can safely continue to use your PC.
-For these reasons, I will not change it to support multi-threaded execution anytime soon.
+For these reasons, I will not change it to support parallel execution of the simulation anytime soon.

+Note: this doesn't mean that you cannot execute multiple simulations on different models at the same time on server applications.
+You can do that since version 0.2.0.
+The above limitation is only related to a single model simulation: given that the model is a tree, you might execute the simulation splitting it on multiple threads, potentially cutting the time by executing multiple parallel sub-tasks.
+While possible, this is not a goal for this version of the QRiskTree Engine, as I want to prioritize the possibility to execute models on server applications shared by multiple users at the same time.

 ## Do you have some guidance on how to use QRiskTree Editor?